 At nine years old, finding my dog

 Jingles under the Christmas tree in 1955.
-We "grew up" together; this boy and
+We "grew up" together; this

-his dog, until he passed away eleven years later.
+his dog', until he passed away eleven years later.

 Falling in love with my sixth grade